Vice President & General Manager

-Prior to his employment with New England Mechanical Services, Mr. Dumas held a position with Environmental Systems.
+Prior to his employment with NEMSI, Steven held a position with environmental systems.
 Before that, he was a manager and estimator/designer at his father’s 30-year-old HVAC business.

-Steven has over 30 years of experience in the HVAC Industry and has pursued career advancement by attending the continuing business education program at both Rhode Island College and Bryant College.
-He also completed a two-year, in-house management development curriculum course conducted by EMCOR Facilities Services.
+Steven has over 30 years of experience in the HVAC industry and has pursued career advancement through attending the continuing business education program at both Rhode Island College and Bryant College.
+He completed a two-year, in-house Management Development Curriculum course conducted by EMCOR Facilities Services.

-Steven serves on the Board of Directors for multiple nonprofit organizations, including: Bishop Keough Regional High School, Mobile Loaves and Fishes (MLF), Living Water International NE, The New England Synod ELCA Global Mission Team, and The New England Synod ELCA School of Theology.
-Steven also serves as an appointed member of the City of East Providence Harbor Management Commission.
+Steven serves on the Board of Directors of multiple nonprofit organizations including, Bishop Keough Regional High School, Mobile Loaves and Fishes (MLF), Living Water International NE, The New England Synod ELCA Global Mission Team, and The New England Synod ELCA School of Theology.
+He also serves as an appointed member of the City of East Providence Harbor Management Commission.